 If you’re new to the world of medical marijuana, you might be wondering what cannabis concentrates are.
-And if you’ve been using concentrates for a while now, they’re probably pretty familiar to you.
-Cannabis concentrates, just like concentrates of anything else, are obtained through an extraction process and contain all the good parts of medical marijuana without the excess packaging (flowers, stems, etc.).
-They are available in a wide array of forms such as oils, wax, glass, shatter, and oral tinctures.
+And if you’ve been using concentrates for a while now, they’re probably familiar to you.
+Medical marijuana concentrates are obtained through an extraction process which removes unnecessary plant matter, like the stems and leaves, while maintaining the cannabinoids and terpenes from the original marijuana plant.
+Concentrates are available in a wide array of forms such as oils, wax, glass, shatter, and oral forms.
 Keep reading to learn 5 things you may not know about cannabis concentrates.

-Concentrates are made from the part of the medical marijuana plant called trichomes, which are small growths on the plant’s surface.
-These small growths look like frost-covered strings.
+Concentrates are made from the part of the medical marijuana plant called trichomes, which are the tiny crystals that you commonly see covering your dry leaf.
+These tiny, sticky, amazing smelling crystals resemble frost-covered strings.
 Inside of these trichomes are the cannabinoids (CBD, THC, etc.) and terpenes.
-These are the parts of the plant that create different aromas and effects in different strains.
-Without trichomes, you would not be able to benefit from the effects of medical marijuana.
+Terpenes create different aromas and effects in all the medical marijuana strains.
+Trichomes hold all the active ingredients that allow you to benefit from the effects of medical marijuana.

 While all extracts are concentrates, not all concentrates can be considered extracts.
 What’s the difference?
-The way trichomes (those frosty strings) are obtained.
+The way trichomes, the frosty strings mentioned above, are obtained.
 Extracts are created using alcohol, carbon dioxide, and other solvents to extract the trichomes.
 Cannabis concentrates that are not extracts include rosin, dry sift, and kief.
 Straight concentrates are created by physically removing the trichomes from the plant.

-Cannabis concentrates come in seven different textures.
-One texture is called shatter, which is a brittle texture, much like glass.
-However, shatter can also be a taffy consistency.
+Cannabis concentrates come in many different textures.
+One texture is called shatter, which can be a brittle texture, much like glass, and can be “shattered” into several pieces.
+Wax is similar to shatter, but it is much softer and very sticky to the touch.
 Concentrates can also come in a batter or budder texture.
-These are easy to manipulate and will remind you of cake batter and butter.
-Crumble is a texture that is just what it sounds like – a crumbly texture.
-Concentrates can also come in a sugar texture (think the sugar you put in your coffee) and sauce texture (stickier than other textures).
-The final texture is crystalline, which are literally crystals made from the trichomes.
+These are easy to manipulate and will remind you of cake batter.
+Crumble is a texture that is just what it sounds like – a texture that falls apart or “crumbles” when handled.
+Concentrates can also come in sugar, a texture that resembles wet table sugar and another type called sauce which has a sticky, liquid texture.
+The final texture is crystalline, which are crystals made from the trichomes and sometimes called “diamonds”.

 Did you know there are benefits to using concentrates?
 One of the benefits of cannabis concentrates is the potency.
-Flowers have a potency of about 10-25% THC.
-Concentrates can have a potency percentage of anywhere between 50 and 90%.
-It’s best to speak with licensed medical marijuana pharmacists or Patient Care Consultants (PCC) at any of our PA medical marijuana dispensaries about concentrates in order to get the right dosage for you.
+Dry leaf contains a potency of about 10-25% THCa.
+Concentrates can have a potency percentage of anywhere between 50 and 90% THCa.
+This post will explain the difference between THCa and THC.
+It’s best to speak with licensed medical marijuana pharmacists or Patient Care Consultants (PCC) at any of our PA medical marijuana dispensaries about concentrates in order to get the right recommendation for you.

 Visit us at any of our locations or check out our Pennsylvania medical marijuana menus to see what cannabis concentrates are available to you.
 If you have additional questions for Solevo Wellness, please check out our FAQ page or follow us on Facebook and direct message our team anytime.
 We’d love to hear from you!